Spatial modeling of shot conversion in soccer to single out goalscoring ability: Methods

 We are going to consider a hierarchical structure.
 First of all, $Y_i=\mathbb{I}(r_i>0)$ and

-where $\theta$ is a parameter vector of appropriate order, corresponding to the covariates and $\eps_i$ is the error process.
-Note that the mean function $\mu_i = X_i\dash \theta$ is considered to be an additive combination of the effects of some continuous and some discrete covariates.
-We would further assume that the error process has the following structure:
+where $\theta$ is a parameter vector of appropriate order corresponding to the covariates, $z_{m(i)}$ is the player-effect on the shot, and $\eps_i$ is the error process.
+The term $X_i\dash \theta$ is considered to be an additive combination of the effects of some continuous and some discrete covariates. $z_{m(i)}$'s are considered to be independent and identically distributed (iid) random effects, coming from $N(0,\sigma_p^2)$ distribution.
+Note that there will be $M$ different random effects, if there are $M-1$ different players whose number of shots is greater than $s_m$.
+We further assume that the error process has the following structure:

 Here $w_i$ denotes a zero-mean spatially correlated process and $e_i$ stands for a zero-mean independent and identically distributed (iid) white noise process.
 We assume that $e_i$'s are iid $N(0,\sigma^2)$ while for $w_i$'s, we take a correlation structure that decays exponentially.
 In particular, the covariance between $w_i$ and $w_j$ (i.e. for locations $s_i$ and $s_j$) is